LesFerch/WinSetView/Manual.md

 # Files

-In addition to the two main files: **WinSetView.hta** (HTML GUI with VBScript code) and **WinSetView.ps1** (PowerShell command line script) the following folders and files are included:
+In addition to the three main files: **WinSetView.exe** (Launcher), **WinSetView.hta** (HTML GUI with VBScript code), and **WinSetView.ps1** (PowerShell command line script) the following folders and files are included:

 ## AppData Folder

 This folder contains INI files which hold the options selected with the WinSetView interface.
 Due to the folder type and column heading (property) lists differing among Windows versions, there are separate INI files for Windows 7, 8, and 10.
-Windows 11 uses the same settings as Windows 10.
+Windows 11 uses the same settings file as Windows 10.

 This folder will also contain a *Backups* folder after first run containing REG files that can be used with the Restore option to rollback to a previous state of Explorer view settings.

 For system administrators and power users, please note that the *WinSetView.ps1* script will accept one INI file or one REG file as a command line parameter.
 You can also pass INI files to WinSetView.ps1 using *WinSetView.vbs* (which may be moved from Tools to AppData).

-Please note, for system administrators setting up new users, it may be more efficient to capture the results of WinSetView to a REG file and apply that file using the command **reg import filename.reg** rather than running WinSetView for each new user.
+Please note, for system administrators setting up *new* user profiles, it may be more efficient to capture the results of WinSetView to a REG file and apply that file using the command **reg import filename.reg** rather than running WinSetView for each new user.
 Two different scripts for capturing Explorer view settings to a REG file are provided in the Tools folder.
 See below for more details.

 ## AppParts Folder